amohashim/ZC-Spreadsheet-Code/README.md

 # ZC Spreadsheet Sort
-A function, written in R, designed to scan spreadsheets and sort the values in one specified column by the values in another specified column.
+A function, written in R and Python, designed to scan spreadsheets and sort the values in one specified column by the values in another specified column.
 Intended to support the Zilkha Center Procurement Project.

 # Purpose
 This function returns a dataframe where the column names are the unique values in the spreadsheet's "categories_column" (specified in the function), and the values in each column are the unique values in the spreadsheet's "subcategories_column" (specified in the function) that coorespond to values in the spreadsheet's "categories_column".